Euromaidan Location and Background

 However, a October 10, 2014 report published by Reuters concluded that there were “serious flaws” with the evidence used to convict members of the special Ukrainian police force who were prosecuted by the new Ukrainian administration for killing 34 Euromaidan protestors.

 - The senior officer convicted lost his right hand in an accident 6 years previously.
 However, the photo of a man holding a rifle used to convict him showed he had both hands.

 - No one was charged with killing any officers

 - The prosecutor and minister in charge of the investigation had all taken part in the Euromaidan uprising.

 The photo above is also the location where massive clashes occurred between police and protestors.
-The location of the government buildings is behind the barricade which was a target for the protestors.
+Additionally, the location of the government buildings is behind the barricade which was a target for the protestors.
 However, this is also where police would try to break through into the protestors camp.
-The HD video below depicts the approach leading up to the barricade.

 The 2014 Ukrainian revolution proliferated into a larger battle in the east between Russian separatists and Ukrainian nationals.
-Several districts with large Russian majorities want to be rejoined with Russia.
-The Ukrainian government has resisted this and unfortunately, this conflict still rages on.
+Several districts with large Russian majorities wanted to be rejoined with Russia.
+The new Ukrainian government has resisted this and unfortunately, this conflict still rages on.

 The Russian government is viewed with deep hostility by ethnic Ukrainians.

 Unintended Results of Euromaidan